Authorized Gopher Tortoise Agent

-Authorized gopher tortoise agents are individuals who are permitted by FWC for some or all of the following activities: surveying, trapping, marking, transporting, and relocating gopher tortoises, and relocating gopher tortoise commensals.
+Authorized gopher tortoise agents are individuals who are permitted by FWC for some or all of the following activities: surveying, trapping, marking, transporting, and relocating gopher tortoises.
 Each agent permit will clearly state what the agent is allowed to do and will be conditioned accordingly.
 Agent permits are authorizations to the agents and the assistants under their supervision to conduct the activities specified.

 Use of an authorized agent is required for: